santisq/PSADTree/docs/en-US/Get-ADTreePrincipalGroupMembership.md

 By default, previously processed groups will be marked as _"Processed Group"_ and their hierarchy will not be displayed.
 This switch forces the cmdlet to display the full hierarchy including previously processed groups.

+> [!NOTE]
+>
-> __NOTE:__ This cmdlet uses a caching mechanism to ensure that Active Directory Groups are only queried once per Identity.
+> This cmdlet uses a caching mechanism to ensure that Active Directory Groups are only queried once per Identity.
-This caching mechanism is also used to reconstruct the pre-processed group's hierarchy when the `-ShowAll` switch is used, thus not incurring a performance cost.
+> This caching mechanism is also used to reconstruct the pre-processed group's hierarchy when the `-ShowAll` switch is used, thus not incurring a performance cost.
-The intent behind this switch is to not clutter the cmdlet's output by default.
+> The intent behind this switch is to not clutter the cmdlet's output by default.

 ```yaml
 Type: SwitchParameter